These sourdough discard oatmeal cookies have a sweet rich buttery flavor with crispy edges and a soft center.

 - Easily customize these cookies by adding your favorite mix-ins.

-- This cookie dough freezes really well so you are always ready for your next cookie craving.
+- Like most cookie recipes, this cookie dough freezes well so you are always ready for your next cookie craving.

 Brown Sugar and White Sugar: This recipe uses both types of sugar.
 The brown sugar adds moisture while the white sugar helps the cookie dough spread while it is baking.

-Egg Yolks: Just egg yolks are used to add fat and richness to the cookies.
+Egg Yolks: Egg yolks are used to add fat and richness to the cookies.
 The egg whites are eliminated to account for the extra moisture from the sourdough discard.
+Save the egg whites to make this Easy Swiss Meringue.

 - Chocolate chips or other flavored chips like butterscotch, peanut butter, or caramel